FHS Investors Have Opportunity to Lead First High-School Education Group Co., Ltd. Securities Fraud Lawsuit

-LOS ANGELES, May 27, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against First High-School Education Group Co., Ltd. ("FHS" or the "Company") FHS.
+LOS ANGELES, June 13, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against First High-School Education Group Co., Ltd. ("FHS" or the "Company") FHS.

 Class Period: March 2021 IPO